Jeroen Dubbeldam

-Jeroen Dubbeldam (15 April 1973 in Zwolle) is a Dutch show jumping champion.
+Jeroen Dubbeldam (born 15 April 1973 in Zwolle) is a Dutch show jumping champion.

 Dubbeldam competed at the 2000 Summer Olympics held in Sydney, where he won a gold medal in Individual Jumping on the horse De Sjiem.

 He won gold in the individual jumping event at the 2014 World Equestrian Games in Normandy, France as well as being part of the winning Dutch team in the team jumping event on the horse Zenith FN.

 Dubbeldam also won Team and Individual gold at the 2015 Aachen European Show Jumping Championships on the horse Zenith FN.

 Dubbeldam qualified for the 2016 Summer Olympics and was the Dutch flag bearer for the Parade of Nations.
 In Individual Jumping, he placed 7th on the horse Zenith.
 In the Team Jumping competition, the Dutch team finished in 7th place.

+Personal life

+Jeroen Dubbeldam runs together with his partner Annelies Vorsselmans a barn called ¨De Sjiem¨.
+Annelies is a show jumper herself and competes alongside Jeroen.